 Baking bread is so perfect.
 I keep saying I need to bake more bread and I am always intimidated at the though so I keep putting off.
 No more as I will be popping one out of the oven every month from now on.
 Each month there is a chosen ingredient or theme.
 For July we were asked to make a Jewish bread and there was not even a doubt in my mind what I would make: a Montreal Bagel!

 So not only is it my first month but I get to be controversial too!
 OK so everyone knows a bagel is a bread baked in the shape of a ring.
 Now show any Montrealer a commercial bagel or a bagel anywhere not from Montreal and you will witness eyes rolling and perhaps a sigh.
-We Montrealers believe the world has been lead astray and you have no idea what a REAL bagel should be.
-What you eat is regular bread with a hole in the middle, we eat real bagels (please pick up on the humor in my tone lol).
+We Montrealers believe the world has been led astray and you have no idea what a REAL bagel should be.
+What you eat is regular bread with a hole in the middle, we eat real bagels (please pick up on the humour in my tone lol).
 Just like smoked meat, you can only eat a real smoked meat sandwich when in Montreal!

 The difference: the Montreal bagel is handmade, smaller, sweeter and denser, with a larger hole, and is always baked in a wood-fired oven.
 It contains malt (maple syrup will work), egg, and (usually) no salt and is boiled in honey-sweetened water before being baked.
 Bagels were brought to North America by Jewish immigrants from Poland and other Eastern European countries.